pamgene/ttest_paired_app/README.md

 ##### Description

-`ttest_app`, T-test paired application determines if there is a significant difference between the means of two groups.
+The T-test paired app determines if there is a significant difference between the means of two groups of paired samples.
 It performs Student's t-test on the data.

 ##### Details
-The input data should be log / VSN transformed.
+The input data should be log or VSN transformed.

 The workflow has 2 operators: